VillePajala/The-Tunnel/README.md

 # The Tunnel
 The Tunnel is a 3D FPS shootere in a underground tunnel where the goal of the player is to collect a certain amount of spheres.
 This short game was the final assignment in my game developement course.
 In The Tunnel I was mostly concentrating on:

-* Making the 3D model of the game world complitely inside Unity
+* Making the 3D model of the game world completely inside Unity
 * How to make lively and complicated lighting
 * Creating particle systems (explosions, muzzle blasts, smoke etc.)
 * Visual post processing